RubiconDeFi/rubicon_protocol/README.md

 ## Docs

-For detailed documentation of the Rubicon protocol please visit our [docs page](https://docs.rubicon.finance/)
+For detailed documentation of the Rubicon protocol please visit our [docs](https://docs.rubicon.finance/)

 # Rubicon Protocol

-Rubicon is a blockchain-based protocol that is aimed at developing and ushering in the emergence of digital asset markets on the Ethereum blockchain.
-The inefficiencies that exist between firms and capital in traditional finance pose a key problem that Rubicon aims to solve.
-Rubicon aims to replace traditional intermediaries and costly third parties with open-source code in order to democratize, open, and accelerate global asset markets.
-This is achieved through the deployment, development, and management of the Rubicon protocol of smart contracts which are described and developed in this repository.
+Rubicon is a Layer 2, open-orderbook DEX built on the EVM and Optimism.
+Rubicon is also a blockchain-based protocol that is aimed at developing and ushering in the emergence of digital asset markets on the Ethereum blockchain.
+Read more about our mission and Rubicon [here](https://www.rubicon.finance/)

-The Rubicon protocol aims to launch on the Ethereum mainnet soon.
-At that time, the community distribution of the governance token RBCN will be live and the first on-chain digital assets will be trading on Ethereum.
+The Rubicon protocol aims to launch on the Optimism Layer 2 mainnet soon.
+At that time, the community distribution of the governance token RBCN will be live.
 If you are interested in joining our team, learning more, or want to contact Rubicon please feel free to reach us at contact@rubicon.finance - we would love to hear from you!

 ### Protocol Overview